 A Blanket seemed like a big task, but a baby blanket, well that’s a medium task.
-Unless you really like an involve pattern.
-Then it’s a medium to big task.
+Unless you really like an involved pattern.
+Then it’s a medium to a big task.

 Total Project Time: 3-4 weeks.
 This project took quite some time, so it was hard to nail down a total project time.

 I adore knitting.
 I have since I was a child.
 It was often joked that I am an old soul because of the hobbies I had growing up.
 Also, the way I talked.
 Also, I’m pretty sure I’m an old soul.

 But, due to my love for the hobby, I seem to be the recipient of yarn donations for which I am extremely grateful because the hobby can end up being a bit expensive.
 I think I could fill a bathtub full of yarn.
 That, kind of sounds fun… But I found myself with an armful of yarn made for baby-targets product projects, so I thought, why not try to make a blanket?

 - US 6 circular knitting needles (60 inches)